 Internal Communications – Planned messages disseminated to employees through a variety of communications channels, including newsletters, bulletin boards, payroll stuffers, posters, etc.

 Media Relations – Dissemination of purposefully planned and executed messages to selected media to further the interest of an organization or person without specific payment to media.
 Media relations relies on finding and connecting with journalists and influencers who can help amplify messages.

-Preparation, purchase and placement of purposefully planned and executed messages in selected media to further the interest of an organization or person.
-Persuasive material that is presented to the public as the acknowledged appeal of an identified party who has paid to have it appear.
+Paid Advertising – Preparation, purchase and placement of purposefully planned and executed messages in selected print, broadcast, online or social media to further the interest of an organization or person.

-Recognition of corporate obligations and responsibilities to communities by making monetary and other contributions to charitable organizations.
+Corporate Social Responsibility (CSR) – Recognition of a corporation’s obligations and responsibilities to communities by making monetary and resource contributions to charitable organizations.

-The term public relations research does not describe specific types of research methodology such as content analysis, public opinion polls or readership surveys.
+Public Relations Research – The term public relations research does not describe specific types of research methodology such as content analysis, public opinion polls or readership surveys.
 Instead, the term refers to any type of research that yields data for use in planning and evaluating public relations efforts.
-Four basic categories of public relations research activities are most common: environmental monitoring, public relations audits, communication audits and social audits.
+Four basic categories of public relations research activities are most common: media monitoring, public relations audits, communication audits and social audits.
 Public relations research can be formal or informal, primary or secondary, qualitative or quantitative, etc.